athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 ### **Heightening Spells**

 When you get spell slots of 2nd-rank and higher, you can fill those slots with stronger versions of lower-rank spells.
-This increases the spell’s rank, heightening it to match the spell slot.
+This increases the spell's rank, heightening it to match the spell slot.
 Many spells have specific improvements when they are heightened to certain ranks.